-Points Rationale The response achieves the following: • The response demonstrates a complete understanding of using division to solve a real- 2 world problem.
-The response is correct and complete.
-The response shows the application of a reasonable and relevant strategy.
-Mathematical ideas are expressed coherently in the response, which is clear, complete, logical, and fully developed.
-1 The response achieves the following: The response demonstrates a partial understanding of using division to solve a real-world problem.
-The response is mostly correct but contains either a computation error or an unclear or incomplete explanation.
-The response shows the application of a relevant strategy, though the strategy may be only partially applied or may remain unexplained.
-Mathematical ideas are expressed only partially in the response.
-0 The response achieves the following: The response demonstrates limited to no understanding of using division to solve a realworld problem.
-The response is incorrect.
-The response shows no application of a strategy.
+Points Description 2 The response achieves the following: Response demonstrates a complete understanding of using division to solve a real-world problem.
+Give 2 points for a correct response and valid explanations.
+Response is correct and complete.
+Response shows application of a reasonable and relevant strategy.
+Mathematical ideas are expressed coherently through a clear, complete, logical, and fully developed response using words, calculations, and/or symbols as appropriate.
+1 The response achieves the following: Response demonstrates a partial understanding of using division to solve a real-world problem.
+Give 1 point for correct responses but no valid explanations or calculation mistakes made in an otherwise correct process.
+Response is mostly correct, but contains either a computation error or an unclear or incomplete explanation.
+Response shows application of a relevant strategy, though it may be only partially applied or remain unexplained.
+Mathematical ideas are expressed only partially using words, calculations, and/or symbols as appropriate.
+0 The response achieves the following: The response demonstrates no understanding of using division to solve a real-world problem.
+Response is incorrect.
+Response shows no application of a strategy.
 Mathematical ideas cannot be interpreted or lack sufficient evidence to support even a limited understanding.

-Points Awarded Sample Response Part A: To find the maximum number of craft sticks, find the number of sets of 14 there are in 644.
+Points Awarded Sample Response Part A: To find the number of craft sticks, find the number of sets of 14 there are in 644.
 If you multiply 14 by 46, the answer is 644.
+Each student gets 46 craft sticks.
+AND 2 Part B: The equation models the problem because it shows a total of 644 craft sticks separated into 14 equal groups.
 Each student can get a maximum of 46 craft sticks.
-Or other valid explanation .
-2 AND Part B: Each student can get 2 more craft sticks, as the teacher found 28 and 28 divided by 14 is 2.
-Or other valid explanation.
-1 The student correctly answers one of the two parts.
-0 Response is irrelevant, inappropriate, or not provided.
+1 Part A: To find the number of craft sticks, find the number of sets of 14 there are in 644.
+If you multiply 14 by 46, the answer is 644.
+Each student gets 46 craft sticks.
+AND Each student can get a maximum of 48 craft sticks.
+0 Student does not produce a correct response or a correct process.

-Points Rationale The response achieves the following: The response demonstrates a complete understanding of writing expressions, identifying incorrect expressions, and justifying errors.
-2 The response is correct and complete.
-The response shows the application of a reasonable and relevant strategy.
-Mathematical ideas are expressed coherently in the response, which is clear, complete, logical, and fully developed.
+Points Description The response achieves the following: The response demonstrates a complete understanding of writing expressions, identifying incorrect expressions, and justifying errors.
+2 Give 2 points for a correct response and valid explanation.
+Response is correct and complete.
+Response shows application of a reasonable and relevant strategy.
+Mathematical ideas are expressed coherently through a clear, complete, logical, and fully developed response using words, calculations, and/or symbols as appropriate.
 The response achieves the following: The response demonstrates a partial understanding of writing expressions, identifying incorrect expressions, and justifying errors.
-1 The response is mostly correct but contains either a computation error or an unclear or incomplete explanation.
-The response shows the application of a relevant strategy, though the strategy may be only partially applied or may remain unexplained.
-Mathematical ideas are expressed only partially in the response.
-The response achieves the following: The response demonstrates limited to no understanding of writing expressions, identifying incorrect expressions, and justifying errors.
-0 The response is incorrect.
-The response shows no application of a strategy.
+1 Give 1 point for 1 part answered correctly.
+1 Response is mostly correct.
+Response shows inaccurate application of a relevant strategy.
+Mathematical ideas are expressed only partially using words, calculations, and/or symbols as appropriate.
+The response achieves the following: The response demonstrates no understanding of writing expressions, identifying incorrect expressions, or justifying errors.
+0 Response is incorrect.
+Response shows no application of a strategy.
 Mathematical ideas cannot be interpreted or lack sufficient evidence to support even a limited understanding.